ugo-nama-kun/advanced_lane_finding_report/project4.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this process in the 125-th cell of my ipython notebook (the `get_curvature()` function).
+I did this process in the `get_curvature()` function of my ipython notebook.
 I fllowed the method presented in the lecture to obtain the curvature of the left and right lines.
 I used the simple mean of the left and right line curvatures to show in the result image.

 The position of the vehicle was extracted by using the right and left bottom (nearest) lane points detected by using the method described in the previous section.
 I got the center point (lane-center) of these two points and compared with the center of the (undistorted) image.
 I simply subtracted the horizontal element of the image-center from the lane-center.
 If this difference is positive, the vehicle souhld be in the left-side of the lane.
 This process is described in the `get_curvature()` function too.

+#### After the FIRST Review:
+I found a bug in the calculation of the image-center (the canter sould be `image_size[0]/2`, but `image_size[0]` in the original).

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The entire process is packed at the 158-th cell of my ipython notebook.
+The entire process is packed in the `LineFinder` class of my ipython notebook.
 The `LineFinder` class handles the line finding method and the previous result of the line fitting.
 This is my result:

+#### After the FIRST Review:
+As I mentioned above, I took the moving average of the image sequence before calculating the line-finding process.

 ![alt text][image6]